suffolklibraries/lgc/content/collections/events/move-together-05-03.md

     content:
       -
         type: text
-        text: "\_Free and open to anyone in receipt of benefits or engaging with the Jobcentre Plus."
+        text: "\_Free and open to anyone in receipt of benefits or engaging with the Jobcentre Plus.
+We'll have hot drinks and snacks too!"
   -
     type: paragraph
     attrs: